Buying Cross-Country Ski Gear, for Beginners (Part 4): Can I Use One Set of XC Ski Boots for All of My Cross-Country Skiing Needs?

 Reading between the lines, what I’m ultimately saying is that there’s an ideal marriage between cross-country boots, bindings, and skis.
 And you want them to be commensurate based on their anticipated workload.
 So, one pair of boots (and related bindings) probably won’t be appropriate for all the styles of cross-country skiing that you’ll perform.

-However, I like to mix in skating techniques in the backcountry, for example, in spite of running much larger and heavier boots, bindings, and skis.
-I’ll also incorporate skating into a quick 5km lunch break classic ski session just for fun.
+All of that said, I often incorporate multiple techniques from each cross-country skiing style into my outdoor adventures.
+For example, I like to mix in skate skiing techniques in the backcountry in spite of running much larger and heavier boots, bindings, and skis.
+I’ll also incorporate short bursts of skate skiing into a quick 5km lunch break classic ski session just for fun.
 And, that’s while using traditional classic boots that don’t offer any ankle support.

 Does this mean that you could actually just use one set of boots for everything?
 No.